jsierradiaz/Machine-Learning-Projects/README.md

 The dataset used in this project can be found in the following link: https://archive.ics.uci.edu/ml/datasets/MAGIC+Gamma+Telescope

 The data set consist on a list of features captured by the telescope, this features can be used to classify gamma or hadron particles.

+### SeedPrediction
+The dataset used in this project can be found in the following link: https://archive.ics.uci.edu/ml/datasets/seeds

+The goal is to analyze the attratibutes of different types of wheat seeds (kernels) and corrently classify the class of seed.
+Clustering is used for the unsupervised learning method, and KNN for the supervised method.